-Diablo 2 is old, but not obsolete.
-This amateur mod aims to present enhanced adventuring experience—darker atmosphere, higher difficulty, smarter fight, better replay value and more team work.
-With various classic Diablo 1 elements involved and substantial improvements, it focuses on shaping Diablo 2 into a rejuvenated game of horror, tension, strategy and diversity.
+Diablo 2 is old but not obsolete.
+This amateur mod aims to present enhanced adventuring experience—darker atmosphere, better item availability, more challenge and less grinding.
+With various classic Diablo 1 elements involved and substantial content improvements, it focuses on shaping Diablo 2 into a rejuvenated game of horror, strategy and diversity.
 In addition to fixing a few major bugs in original game, main features are listed below:

 There are only two language versions: English (default) and Chinese (optional).
-After unzipping TSW mod pack, copy extra mpq file from language subfolder into Diablo 2 directory according to your language choice:
+After unzipping TSW mod pack, copy mpq file from language subfolder into Diablo 2 directory according to your preferred choice:

 Before introducing my humble modding, I would like to give my special thanks to The Phrozen Keep staffs and members for all tutorials and resources.
 TSW will never come to being without their share and help.
 All credits go to them.

 TSW is based on 1.13c and primarily for veterans, thus you are expected to have defeated hell difficulty in vanilla Diablo 2 and seek to advance your journey.
 However, in order to stay away from legal trouble, there is no private server in spite of its promotion for popularity, and please play multiplayer games over TCP/IP or Hamachi.
 Admittedly, I realize the lack of realm/server means the problems of players gathering and match-up, as a result hell difficulty is not designed to be too hard for a well-prepared character to overcome, including act boss fight.